 How can I make a non-alcoholic version of Sparkling Wine Floats?

-To make a non-alcoholic fruit sorbet and float, you can substitute white grape juice, sparkling cider, or any alcohol-free wine.
-Grape juice won’t fizz or have a complex flavor like the sparkling wine, but it’s a great, super accessible alternative.
+To make a non-alcoholic fruit sorbet and float, you can substitute sparkling white grape juice or any alcohol-free wine.
 If you’re having trouble finding non-alcoholic wines in your area, you could check out DryDrinker, a website that specializes in low-alcohol or non-alcoholic drinks.
+It makes an excellent dairy-free, caffeine-free alternative to coke floats for kids when using the sparkling grape juice, too!

 After you find your non-alcoholic beverage, use your liquid exactly as the recipe states — Blend with the fruit and freeze for the sorbet, then pour over 1-2 scoops of sorbet for the float.
-Drinks without alcohol will likely freeze faster, meaning you can enjoy these even quicker!
+The mixture without alcohol will likely freeze faster, meaning you can enjoy these even quicker!

 For more, check out this list of 16 Refreshing Summer Drinks You Can’t Live Without!